 Money is a necessity.
 Yet, when I’m asked how to save money while raising a family I can come up with so many ways.

-We can look at it as a barrier to our life goals, and a boost to reaching our goals, or something completely separate.
+We can look at it as a barrier to our life goals, and a boost to reaching our goals, or something a completely separate savings account.
 Honestly, I think it depends on the mood I’m in as to how I view ‘money’.

-There are ‘seasons’ in my life that I focus on our money….the money coming in and the money going out.
+There are ‘seasons’ in my life that I focus on our money management….the money coming in and the money going out.

 As a mom to four kids and a wife to a digital nomad, I often try to stay focused on our end goal.
 Which does change depending on our ‘season of life’.